bambooforest/APY313_Spring2023/case_studies/multiple_linear_regression/README.md

 the range of prediction of the model.
 We can test this assumption later, after fitting the linear model.

-# Perform the linear regression analysis
+# Perform the multiple linear regression analysis

 So now we can do our linear regression and interpret the results.